 3. Animal Feed Production

 It is somehow a tricky venture to count on as it requires time and great marketing skills to pick up.
-This a venture that can earn you some good amount of cash as animals cannot survive without basic feeds such as marsh.
+This is a venture that can earn you a good amount of cash as animals cannot survive without basic feeds such as marsh.
 This venture is more profitable if you have your own raw materials.

 4. Fish Farming

 The demand for fish in Kenya never dwindles.
 You can capitalise on this opportunity by venturing into fish farming.
 All you need to start off is a constant supply of water for the ponds and fish feeds.
 Some of the best breeds of fish to rear include Tilapia, Catfish and Nile perch.